ECBSU/genomics-scripts/multigene-phylogenomy/Busco_gene_multigene_tree/README.md

 Therefore, only considering genes shared by all provided organisms often results in trees built based on very few genes, or outright failure.
 To prevent this, a for which the gene needs to be present can be provided.
 For example, 0.8 analyzes genes shared by at least 80% of provided organisms.
 For the organisms missing this gene, it will be a gap in the final output.
 A fraction of 0 will result in analyzing every gene (at the cost of generating many gaps), and a fraction of 1 will result in only analyzing genes shared by all organisms (often resulting in few genes).
-To more easily find the optimal fraction, multiple can be provided to the script in a comma delimited format (e.g. 0.77,0.8,0.9,0.999999)
+To more easily find the optimal fraction, multiple can be provided to the script in a comma delimited format (e.g. 0.77,0.8,0.9,0.999999).

+Note on time allotment: Deigo slurm scripts require a hardcoded time allotment.
+Longer is better, but will also make it harder for the server to schedule your job (resulting in longer queue times).
+The default of the script is 12h, which is sufficient to run a single fraction for 50 organisms.
+Adding fractions will aproximately multiply the required time.

 Any input is hardcoded, so needs to be adjusted in the script itself.
 Please change the following lines to suit your case:

 Line 5: #SBATCH -t 0-12 <-- Change to the time allotment of the script (the left number denotes days, the right denotes hours).
-Times should be longer, especially for multiple fractions or large inputs.
-12h tends to be sufficient for a single run for 50 organisms.
-Adding more organisms will result in minor increases in time, while multiple fractions result in multiplication.
+12h tends to be sufficient for a single run/fraction for 50 organisms.

 Line 20: input_dir=/Path/To/X <-- Change the path to the path of your directory containing the BUSCO output directories